Home » Oahu » The Best Things to Do in North Shore Oahu

 Sunset

-Moving along North Shore Oahu, you will find Sunset, which has the famous sunset beach.
+Moving along North Shore Oahu, you will find Sunset, which has the famous Sunset Beach.
 It is a great place to relax as well as surf.
 Along the beaches here are where lots of surf competitions are held.

 You can also find Ted’s Bakery, a must-see food stop along the way.